sjm42/esp32clock/README.md

-# esp32clock
+# ESP32 Clock

-Make a nice clock with ESP32 and MAX7219 8x8 led matrix displays
+A clock with ESP32 and MAX7219 8x8 led matrix displays

 ## Features